tyhal/terminal-demo/README.md

 ## Input File

-Just what you want to send to your shell with tabs using `\t`
+Whatever you want to send to your shell

+send tabs with `\t`

 ```text
 echo hello world